-The TOE is manufactured in the IC fabrication SSMC in Singapore (see part D, Annex A) indicated by the nameplate (on-chip identifier) T503D.
+The TOE is manufactured in the IC fabrication SSMC in Singapore (see part D, Annex A) indicated by the nameplate (on-chip identifier) T023N.

-The TOE is the Philips chip P5CC036V1D and P5CC009V1D with specific IC Dedicated Software, composed of a processing unit, security components, I/O ports, volatile and non-volatile memories (4608 Bytes RAM, 128 KBytes Application-ROM for the P5CC036V1D / 96 KBytes Application-ROM for the P5CC009V1D, 36 KBytes EEPROM for the P5CC036V1D / 10 KBytes EEPROM for the P5CC009V1D), a Triple-DES, a FameXE co-processor and a Random number generator.
-Also two 16-bit Timers, an Interrupt Module, a Memory Management Unit and an UART for ISO 7816 Interface.
+The TOE is composed of a processing unit, security components, I/O ports, volatile and non-volatile memories, a Triple-DES, an AES and a FameXE coprocessor and a Random number generator.
+Also two 16-bit Timers, an Interrupt Module, a Memory Management Unit, an UART for ISO 7816 Interface, a USB interface and an ISO 14443 contactless interface are implemented.
+The USB interface and the ISO 14443 contactless interface can be deactivated before TOE delivery if requested by the customer.
+The differences between P5CT072V0N including OM9500/1xxxV4rrff, OM9501/2xxxV4rrff, P5CD072V0N and P5CD036V0N are outlined in the following table: